The Long Discourses

 DĀ 5 Smaller Teaching on Origination (∥ DN 27) [T 1.36b29]

 Two priests who converted to the Buddha’s teaching pay him a visit and detail the verbal abuse they’d endured from the other priests.
-The Buddha agrees that the priests as quite arrogant, then gives the two a teaching on the dependent origination of human civilization and the four castes of ancient India.
+The Buddha agrees that the priests are quite arrogant, then gives the two a teaching on the dependent origination of human civilization and the four castes of ancient India.

 DĀ 6 The Noble Wheel-Turning King’s Cultivation (∥ DN 26) [T 1.39a22]

 The Buddha tells the monks to light themselves with the Dharma and make it their refuge.
-He then relates an elaborate story describing the way the noble wheel-turning kings cultivate the correct teaching that allows them to conquer the world peacefully and maintain that peace in the way they rule.
-When that teaching is lost, the world descends into immorality and barbarism because the wheel-turning kings forget how to rule properly.
-After a cycle ending in a genocidal war, people reverse course and rediscover morality and civilization.
+He then relates an elaborate story describing the way the noble wheel-turning kings cultivate the correct teaching, which allows them to conquer the world peacefully and maintain that peace in the way they rule.
+The world descends into immorality and barbarism when the wheel-turning kings forget how to rule properly.
+After a cycle that ends in a genocidal war, people reverse course and rediscover morality and civilization.
 The story ends with a brief description of the Buddha Maitreya arising.
-All of this is then revealed as a metaphor for a monk’s spiritual cultivation, which conquers Mara.
+All of this is then revealed as a metaphor for a monk’s spiritual cultivation, which conquers Māra.

 DĀ 7 Padāśva (∥ DN 23) [T 1.42b25]

-The Buddha’s disciple Kaumāra (or Kumāra) Kāśyapa has an encounter with an unusual priest who holds nihilistic views and engages him in a colorful debate consisting of dueling stories.
+The Buddha’s disciple Kaumāra (or Kumāra) Kāśyapa has an encounter with an unusual priest who holds nihilistic views and engages him in a colorful debate consisting of dueling parables.
 The priest at the end reveals that he was only testing Kāśyapa and becomes a layman.
-He assigns a subordinate to arrange for a large donation to the Saṃgha, but gets a dressing down by both Kāśyapa and his subordinate about relying on the merit of alms while still living an immoral life or giving low quality gifts.
-This sutra is unusual in admitting that it takes place after the Buddha’s Nirvāṇa and lacks the traditional “Thus I have heard” introduction.
+He assigns a subordinate to arrange for a large donation to the Saṅgha.
+He gets a dressing down by both Kāśyapa and his subordinate about relying on the merit of alms while still living an immoral life or giving low quality gifts.
+This sūtra is unusual in that it admits that these events took place after the Buddha’s parinirvāṇa and lacks the traditional “Thus I have heard” introduction.

 DĀ 8 Sandhāna (∥ DN 25) [T 1.47a18]